NickEcton/NoPlanNeeded/README.md

 ## Technologies & Challenges
 ---
-No Plan Needed is a web application built on MongoDB utilizing express.js as a framework.
+No Plan Needed is a web application built using MongoDB, as the database; using express.js, as a framework;and React as the frontend.
 The database will be used to store user information, preferences, and previous events attended.

 Backend Technical Challenges:
 - Events should not be saved into the database unless a user decides to attend